Saracens hooker Jamie George

 Continue to dominate the Premiership and, if anything, look even stronger than before the lockdown.

-Added a couple of high quality Scottish signings with Scotland lock Jonny Gray arriving from to make an immediate impact while the underrated Sam Hidalgo-Clyne has looked instantly at home at scrum-half and will surely start challenging again soon for Scotland honours.
+Added a couple of high quality Scottish signings with Scotland lock Jonny Gray arriving from Glasgow to make an immediate impact while the underrated Sam Hidalgo-Clyne has looked instantly at home at scrum-half and will surely start challenging again soon for Scotland honours.

 Hidalgo-Clyne and Jack Maunder will share duties at No.9 and face a big task in replacing the influential Nic White, who was a key playmaker before he returned to Australia.